 Surprised to have made it through the night without any spine-chilling confrontations, I felt amazing.
 The only freakish thing about my stay there was the crazy good nights sleep I got, I mean dang.
 Now I just had to get my ghost hunt on.
 Again, I tend to base my opinions on facts and was not too sure about the validity of such devices.
 Knowing there was an obvious spike in ‘activity’ near electrical hotspots, I loaded up with equipment in search of the Lady in Red, and a few kids known to haunt the third floor.

 I knew I might be in for it when the housekeeping attendant outside my room was straight up afraid to clean it, but hey, lets rip this bandaid off...Watch out Ghost Adventures, there's a new sheriff in town.
 The spot where the murder went down in the hallway had some odd activity, along with the Lady in Red Suite and of course my allegedly haunted room 502.
 But, the thing went a different level of berserk on the third floor.
 Supposedly haunted by children, the detector almost redlined in one spot.
 Convinced there was an electrical panel in the wall, I dismissed it, but came back to it a few minutes later to find it flatlined at 0.0. (????)
-While some unexplainable things went down, the creepiest, most noticeable instance happened while editing the video and can be found at 6:45 on the link above.
-Not too sure what to make of the dual shadows on that one…no explanation comes to mind considering there weren’t any people around me during that time.
+While some unexplainable things went down, the creepiest, most noticeable instance happened while editing this short clip—Not too sure what to make of the dual shadows on that one…no explanation comes to mind considering there weren’t any people around me during that time.